This one!!! Mastering the Future Perfect and Future Continuous Tenses

 Provide an exercise for students to practice using the future perfect tense.
 Encourage students to share their answers with the class.

-The future perfect continuous tense is used to describe an action that will be ongoing and completed before a specific time in the future.
-It is formed using 'will have been' + present participle + ing
+The future continuous tense is used to describe a future event that will be going on for a longer period of time or a future event that will be going a specific time in the future.
+It is formed using 'will be' + present participle + ing

 Slide 7 - Slide